Skip to Main Content

 Keyword vs. Subject Search

-What is a keyword search?
-A "keyword" search is a search that searches all the information that is associated with an item.
-This usually includes information like title, author, subject, abstracts (short descriptions), table of contents, and with some databases, the entire document.
+Most databases are set to a default "keyword" search.
+A "keyword" search searches all the information that is associated with an item.
+This usually includes information like title, author, subject, abstracts, table of contents, and with some databases, the entire document.
 The database will scour all the information related to a particular item for the word(s) you use as your search term.

 Keyword at a glance: